Parameterized Complexities of Dominating and Independent Set Reconfiguration: Introduction

+XNLP is a natural subclass of the class XNL, which consists of the parameterized problems that can be solved by a nondeterministic algorithm that uses $f(k) \log n$ space.
+Amongst others, XNL was studied by Chen et al.~\cite{ChenF03}.
 The classes XL, XNL, XSL, XP can be seen as the parameterized counterparts of L, NL, SL, P respectively.
 Although no explicit time bound is given, we can freely add a time bound of $2^{f(k)\log n}$, and thus XNL is a subset of XP.
-We remark that XL$=$XSL\footnote{A proof can be found in Appendix~\ref{app:STM}} \cite{wehar2017complexity} (just as L$=$SL), XL$\subseteq $XNL and XNLP$\subseteq $XNL.
+We remark that XL$=$XSL (in the same way as L$=$XL; see \cite{wehar2017complexity} and Appendix~\ref{app:STM}), XL$\subseteq $XNL and XNLP$\subseteq $XNL.

 In \textsc{Binary Timed Independent Set Reconfiguration}, the bound $\ell$ on the length of the sequence is given in binary\footnote{Giving $\ell$ in binary implies that it contributes $\log_2(\ell)$ to the size of an instance of \textsc{Binary Timed Independent Set Reconfiguration}. }.
-Interestingly, this slight adjustment to \textsc{Timed Independent Set Reconfiguration} is complete for XNL instead. \begin{theorem} \textsc{Binary Timed Independent Set Reconfiguration} is XNL-complete. \end{theorem}
+Interestingly, this slight adjustment to \textsc{Timed Independent Set Reconfiguration} is complete for XNL instead. \begin{theorem} \textsc{Binary Timed Independent Set Reconfiguration} is $\XNL$-complete. \end{theorem}

 Finally, we consider what happens when we consider $\ell$ to be a parameter instead.
-If \textsc{Timed Independent Set Reconfiguration} (or equivalently \textsc{Binary Timed Independent Set Reconfiguration}) is parameterized by the size of the independent set and the length of the sequence\footnote{We can also consider it to be parameterized by the sum of the two parameters.}, then it is $W[1]$-hard \cite{MNRSS17}\footnote{Mouawad et al. \cite{MNRSS17} only studied the token jumping variant, but Theorem \ref{thm:equivalences} implies the hardness also holds for token sliding.}.
-We show that in this case, $W[1]$ is the `correct class'. \begin{theorem} \textsc{Timed Independent Set Reconfiguration} is in $W[1]$ when parameterized by the size of the independent set and the length of the sequence. \end{theorem}
+Consider \textsc{Timed Independent Set Reconfiguration} (or equivalently \textsc{Binary Timed Independent Set Reconfiguration}) is parameterized by the size of the independent set and the length of the sequence\footnote{We can also consider it to be parameterized by the sum of the two parameters.}.
+Mouawad et al.~\cite{MNRSS17} showed that this problem is $\mathrm{W}[1]$-hard\footnote{Mouawad et al. \cite{MNRSS17} only studied the token jumping variant, but Theorem \ref{thm:equivalences} implies the hardness also holds for token sliding.}.
+We show that in this case, $\mathrm{W}[1]$ is the `correct class'. \begin{theorem} \textsc{Timed Independent Set Reconfiguration} is in $\mathrm{W}[1]$ when parameterized by the size of the independent set and the length of the sequence. \end{theorem}